-A new smile with dentures
+A new smile with dentures in Los Altos, CA

-If several teeth have been lost and/or a patient isn’t capable of pursuing a fixed option, removable prostheses may be their best choice.
-Patients that have lost multiple teeth and don’t replace them with fixed (bridges, implants) or removable (denture) options only accelerate the disease process.
+If you have lost several teeth and/or a patient isn’t capable of pursuing a fixed option, removable prostheses may be their best choice.
+Patients that have lost many teeth and don’t replace them with fixed (bridges, implants) or removable (denture) options only accelerate the disease process.

-- the fracturing of teeth adjacent to missing teeth, putting those teeth at risk for loss;
+- The fracturing of teeth adjacent to missing teeth, putting those teeth at risk for loss.

 Denture wearers often complain that their dentures don’t fit comfortably, they shift during eating or speaking, leading to frustration and embarrassment.
 Without teeth, the supportive jawbone gradually shrinks over time and compromises the fit of dentures, not to mention a person’s appearance.